Skip to main content

 Due to the nature of the FTP protocol, FTP connections are always made to our servers in the Netherlands and all data will also be routed through there.
 This might make this connection a little bit slower than normal web-based downloads.
 So, if possible use WebDAV.

-Pro Tip: If you need to give your FTP or WebDAV account to some other service but feel uneasy about sharing your password, you can use a Personal Access Token instead.
+Pro Tip: If you need to give your password to some other service for an FTP or WebDAV connection but feel uneasy about sharing your password, you can use an App-Specific Password instead.

-Click here to create personal access tokens.
-Please remember to save the token when you create it, as it will only be shown once.
+Click here to create app-specific passwords.
+Please remember to save the password when you create it, as it will only be shown once.

 WebDAV